The House on East 88th Street

 Ask Your Little Reader

-- Feelings & empathy: How do you think Lyle felt when he found a new home with the Primms?
+- Feelings & empathy: How do you think the Primms felt the first time they saw a crocodile in their bathtub?